-To restrict client DNS to only the DNS Resolver or Forwarder on pfSense® software, use a port forward to capture all DNS requests clients send to other servers.
+To restrict client DNS to only the DNS Resolver or Forwarder on pfSense® software, use a port forward to capture all client DNS requests.

-Either The DNS Forwarder or DNS Resolver must be active and it must bind to and answer queries on Localhost, or All interfaces.
+Either The DNS Resolver or DNS Forwarder must be active and it must bind to and answer queries on Localhost, or All interfaces.

 Navigate to Firewall > NAT, Port Forward tab